ManalAbdulqawi/ImageSearch/README.md

 ## Define Requirements

 This phase transforms the outcomes of the planning and analysis phase into clear, actionable requirements by developing user stories.
+During this phase, I divided the project into three modules: ImageSearch, SignIn, and SignUp.
+I also defined the user stories for each module to clarify their functionalities and user interactions.

 ## Design

-The design phase turns the outcomes of the define requirements phase into real wireframes.
+The design phase translates the requirements gathered earlier into detailed wireframes and visual layouts.
+During this stage, I developed the HTML and CSS for each module (ImageSearch, SignIn, and SignUp), establishing the structure and visual style to ensure a cohesive user experience.

 ## Development

-Create a repository on GitHub and clone it locally to begin coding the ImageSearch website using VSCode, HTML, CSS, and JavaScript and Unsplash API.
+Create a repository on GitHub and clone it locally to start developing each module independently.
+Use JavaScript to implement validation functions and enable interaction with the Unsplash API.
+After completing the individual modules (ImageSearch, SignIn, and SignUp), integrate them into a cohesive application.
+Ensure smooth navigation between modules and verify that user interactions are handled correctly—for example, when a user signs in, they should be redirected to the ImageSearch page with a personalized welcome message displaying their name.

 ## Testing